jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/5_Final/0_Discus.typ

 Although these standards do not comprehensively address all unique aspects of #glspl("swith"), they represent the current state of the art in relevant regulatory frameworks.
 As such, they provide valuable insights into potential certification requirements and testing protocols.
 Among these selected standards, two offer critical specifications regarding working nominal pressure.
-The maximum allowable nominal pressure varies between standards, ranging from $437.5$ to $525 "bar"$.
+The maximum allowable nominal pressure varies between standards, ranging from $437.5 "bar"$ to $525 "bar"$.
 This upper bound was not arbitrary but rather constrained by the capabilities of existing test facilities, which cannot exceed certain pressure levels for experimental structural verification tests.
 These findings emphasized the dual considerations necessary for #gls("swith") development and certification: adherence to both hydrogen containment and aircraft-specific regulations, as well as acknowledging the current technological limits in testing high-pressure systems.